 You can cover the external unit with a plastic sheet to ensure no debris or excess water/ice makes its way to the unit.
 Whilst this isn’t a necessary step, all units are in different locations which means often, additional action will be needed.

 Similarly, if your building is in a location that is prone to extreme coldness, insulating exposed pipes could be beneficial.
-This can be done by slotting foam pipes over the existing pipe, coating it in an insulating layer for the colder seasons.
+This can be done by slotting foam pipes over the existing pipe, and coating it in an insulating layer for the colder seasons.

 Complete a test run